Podgorica

 The best swimming beaches in Montenegro are in Budva and Kotor, and include Sveti Stefan, Sveti Nikola Island, Jaz, Ploce, Mogren, Slovenska, Becici, Kraljicina, Öliocer, Kamenovo and Przno.

-What to eat in Montenegro
+What to eat in Montenegro?

 Most of the restaurants in coastal areas focus on seafood; in the mountainous regions, visitors will find more meat and yoghurt dishes.
 Cevapi, boiled kid, papara, razny, a spicy kebab with onions, and njegushka chetinyska prshuta are some specialties of Montenegro.